 Church records are the single most important source for tracing your family history.
-However, the historic records are not held by Diocesan Church House or, in most cases, by individual parishes.
+However, the historic records are not held by Church House or, in most cases, by individual parishes.
 Local record offices have been designated to hold particular classes of records, and the following guide shows where you should look for particular sources.

 Tables of Contents